top of page

 Diwali Heritage Project - Inspirate x Arts Council England

-My role: Lead Researcher
+My role: Lead Researcher and Brand Designer

 Our Diwali Heritage project will document the little known behind-the-scenes development of Diwali Lights Switch On, capturing how this event grew from a small festival based in people’s homes to the largest Diwali festival outside India through archival and participatory research methodologies that will create 6 creative outputs- a film, magazine, heritage road show, mural and cultural programme in the October of 2024.